chainonyourdoor/LuminaireProtocol/README.md

 ## License

-feel free to fork and modify — a credit/link back is appreciated nah i'm kidding, do what the fuck u want, idc
+feel free to fork and modify — a credit/link back is appreciated.

+nah i'm kidding, do what the fuck u want, idc